jekyll/jekyll/site/_docs/installation.md

 $ gem list jekyll
 ```

-You can always use <a href="https://rubygems.org/gems/jekyll">RubyGems</a> to find the current stable version of the Jekyll gem.
+You can also use <a href="https://rubygems.org/gems/jekyll">RubyGems</a> to find the current versioning of any gem.
 But you can also use the `gem` command line tool:

 ```sh
 $ gem search jekyll --remote
 ```

-and you'll search for just the name `Jekyll`, and in brackets will be latest version.
+and you'll search for just the name `jekyll`, and in brackets will be latest version.
 If you aren't running the latest version, run the update command:

 ```sh
 $ gem update jekyll